GianniCarlo/DirectoryWatcher/README.md

 let documentsUrl = FileManager.default.urls(for: .documentDirectory, in: .userDomainMask).first!
 // It accepts `URL` or `String` as parameter let watcher = DirectoryWatcher.watch(documentsUrl) {
-  // A file has been added or removed to the folder
+  // A file has been added to or removed from the folder }
-}
 ```